Catholic Standard El Pregonero

 Approaches to mass deportation

-Andrew Arthur, a former immigration judge and resident fellow in Law and Policy at the Center for Immigration Studies in Washington, an internationally recognized national security and immigration expert, told OSV News he did not view Trump’s “mass deportation program” would not involve the dramatic picture of “guns drawn and sirens blaring and kids crying.
+Andrew Arthur, a former immigration judge and resident fellow in Law and Policy at the Center for Immigration Studies in Washington, an internationally recognized national security and immigration expert, told OSV News he did not believe Trump's "mass deportation program" would involve the dramatic picture of "guns drawn and sirens blaring and kids crying.

 “But as a practical matter – and I’ve been doing immigration enforcement now for more than three decades – that’s not generally the way that it’s done,” Arthur said.
 “Most individuals who are here illegally, ICE knocks on the door, and they go along with them, or they respond to a letter.”